BOOK NOW CALL US

 Zion Canyon Visitor Center Charging

-Specifications: Two dual-port Level 2 J1772 chargers outputting approximately 7.2 kW each
+Specifications: Zion National Park’s two public Level 2 chargers, including dual-port J1772 units outputting approximately 7.2 kW each

-Access and pricing: Charging requires a $5 code purchased at the Zion Natural History Association bookstore during operating hours.
-This single code grants access to both the Zion Canyon and Kolob Canyons Visitor Center chargers for three days.
+Access and pricing: Charging requires a $5 access code purchased at the Zion Natural History Association bookstore during operating hours.
+The code provides 3 consecutive days of charging access at both the Zion Canyon and Kolob Canyons Visitor Center chargers.
 The chargers themselves operate 24 hours.

 Parking: Must use designated charging stalls.
-Time limits aren’t formally enforced but courtesy suggests moving your car once charged, especially during busy periods.
+The visitor center parking lot has over 350 spaces, but parking is highly competitive and fills quickly during busy periods.
+Time limits aren’t formally enforced but courtesy suggests moving your car once charged.

-Shuttle integration: This location serves as a shuttle departure point.
-Charge your car while riding to Emerald Pools, The Narrows, or other scenic drive destinations closed to private vehicles when the shuttle operates.
+Shuttle integration: This location serves as a shuttle departure point in the gateway town, so visitors can explore the canyon while their vehicle charges, including trips to Emerald Pools, The Narrows, or other must-do hikes in Zion National Park and other scenic drive destinations closed to private vehicles when the shuttle operates.

 Zion National Park Lodge Charging